ConfusedPolarBear/serial/README.md

 NonBlocking Mode
 ----------------
 By default the returned Port reads in blocking mode.
-Which means `Read()` will block until at least one byte is returned.
-If that's not what you want, specify a positive ReadTimeout and the Read() will timeout returning 0 bytes if no bytes are read.
-Please note that this is the total timeout the read operation will wait and not the interval timeout between two bytes.
+If that's not what you want, specify a positive ReadTimeout and Read() will timeout and return 0 bytes if nothing is read.
+Note that this is the total timeout for the read operation and not the interval timeout between two bytes.

 ```go
 	c := &serial.Config{Name: "COM45", Baud: 115200, ReadTimeout: time.Second * 5}